KDE/digikam-doc/maintenance_tools/maintenance_quality.rst

     Since quality assessment can be a time consuming process, it's a good idea to check Work on all processor cores and restrict the job to certain albums or tags.

-All the **Image Quality Sorter** settings are described in :ref:`this section <imgqsort_settings>` of the manual.

-The **Scan Mode** settings configure how the database information for the items from the selected collection will be processed. **Clean all and re-scan** resets all data and scans all items from scratch, **Scan non-assigned only** will be faster to process just items that have not previously been assigned **Pick Labels**.
+The **Scan Mode** settings configure how the database information for the items from the selected collection will be processed. **All** resets all data and scans all items from scratch, **Non-assigned only** will scan images that have not previously been assigned **Pick Labels**.

-While the image quality sorting process is underway, a progress indicator is displayed in the bottom right corner of the main window.
+While the image quality scanning process is underway, a progress indicator is displayed in the bottom right corner of the main window.

 .. figure:: images/maintenance_quality_process.webp
     :alt:
     :align: center

-    The digiKam Image Quality Sorter Process Running in the Background
+    The digiKam Image Quality Scanner Process Running in the Background

-The quality sorting results will appears in :ref:`the Labels view <labels_view>` from the right sidebar.
+The quality scanning results will appears in the :ref:`Labels view <labels_view>` from the right sidebar.

 .. figure:: images/maintenance_pick_labels.webp
     :alt: